 Specialist medical negligence solicitor firms, like Medical Negligence Team, have a win rate way above the average and are closer to 80% in resolving compensation claims.

-NHS Resolution handles medical negligence claims
+NHS Resolution handles Negligence claims

-NHS Resolution handles medical negligence claims for the NHS.
+NHS Resolution handles negligence claims for the NHS.
 Each year it receives around 12,000 new claims of clinical negligence.

 Nearly all medical negligence claims in the UK go through NHS Resolution, and they handle most claims against hospitals, GPs, and the pharmacy.